Prince Rupert of the Rhine: Reputation

-Rupert's contemporaries believed him to have been involved in some of the bloodier events of the war, although later histories have largely exonerated him.
-Rupert had grown up surrounded by the relatively savage customs of the Thirty Years' War in Europe.
-Shortly after his arrival in England he caused consternation by following similar practices; one of his early acts was to demand two thousand pounds from the people of Leicester for the King as the price of not sacking Leicester.
+Rupert's contemporaries believed him to have been involved in some of the bloodier events of the war.
+Rupert had grown up amidst and participated in the savage warfare of the Thirty Years' War in Central Europe.
+Shortly after his arrival in England, he caused consternation for employing similar practices.
+One of his early acts was to demand two thousand pounds from the people of Leicester to the King as the price of not sacking the city.
 Although in keeping with European practices, this was not considered appropriate behaviour in England and Rupert was reprimanded by the King.

 Rupert's reputation never truly recovered, and in subsequent sieges and attacks he was frequently accused of acting without restraint.
 Birmingham, a key arms producing town, was taken in April 1643, and Rupert faced allegations—probably untrue—of wilfully burning the town to the ground (see the Battle of Camp Hill).
 Shortly afterwards Rupert attempted to take the town of Lichfield, whose garrison had executed Royalist prisoners, angrily promising to kill all the soldiers inside.
 Only the urgent call for assistance from the King prevented him from doing so, forcing him to agree to more lenient terms in exchange for a prompt surrender.
 Towards the end of the war, practices were changing for the worse across all sides; a rebellious Leicester was retaken by the Prince in May 1645, and no attempt was made to limit the subsequent killing and plunder.

 Rupert was accordingly a prominent figure in Parliamentary propaganda.
-He faced numerous accusations of witchcraft, either personally or by proxy through his pet dog.
-Boy, sometimes called Pudel; a large white hunting poodle, accompanied Rupert everywhere from 1642 up until the dog's death at Marston Moor and was widely suspected of being a witch's familiar.
+He faced numerous accusations of witchcraft, either personally or by proxy through his pet dog, Boy, sometimes called Pudel, a large white hunting poodle which accompanied Rupert everywhere from 1642 up until the dog's death at Marston Moor and which was suspected of being a witch's familiar.
 There were numerous accounts of Boy's abilities; some suggested that he was the Devil in disguise, come to help Rupert.
-Pro-Royalist publications ultimately produced parodies of these, including one which listed Rupert's dog as being a "Lapland Lady" transformed into a white dog; Boy was able, apparently, to find hidden treasure, possessed invulnerability to attack, could catch bullets fired at Rupert in his mouth, and could prophesy as well as the 16th-century soothsayer, Mother Shipton.
+Pro-Royalist publications ultimately produced parodies of these, including one which listed Rupert's dog as being a "Lapland Lady" transformed into a white dog; Boy was alleged to be invulnerabile and able to find hidden treasure, catch bullets fired at Rupert in his mouth, and prophesy as well as the 16th-century soothsayer, Mother Shipton.
 Similar stories from the period relate to Rupert's pet monkey.
 Like his dog, the monkey was featured in newsprint of the day and was also reputed to have shapeshifting powers, being able to disguise itself behind enemy lines.